-His most recent book, Run to the Sound of the Guns: The True Story of an American Ranger at War in Afghanistan and Iraq, will be released on November 13, 2018 by Osprey Publishing, an imprint of Bloomsbury Publishing.
+His most recent book, Run to the Sound of the Guns: The True Story of an American Ranger at War in Afghanistan and Iraq, was released on November 13, 2018 by Osprey Publishing, an imprint of Bloomsbury Publishing.

 Mir co-wrote and produced the award-winning independent motion picture Soldier of God filmed in the United States and Spain.
 He was a German language coach and military technical advisor to George Clooney and Cate Blanchett in the Steven Soderbergh directed motion picture The Good German.
 He served as military consultant and researcher for Black Hawk Down, We Were Soldiers Once and Young, and consulted for two seasons on ShowTime’s hit series Sleeper Cell.
 Mir was invited to speak at the Malaga Film Commission’s annual Cine y Turismo (Cinema and Tourism) seminar of 2006 featuring filmmakers and business leaders from around the world.

 In 2017, he participated in the conference on the US Military Presence in Northern Ireland during the Second World War hosted in Belfast and Carrickfergus, Northern Ireland on the topic of Darby's Rangers and was a contributor to the new exhibit at the US Ranger Centre in Carrickfergus.